Emma-ctrlreach/gitws/README.md

 # gitws

-`gitws` is a small Bubble Tea TUI to scan a workspace root, list Git repositories, and jump into `lazygit` for the selected repo.
+`gitws` is a Bubble Tea workspace navigator for Git repos.
+It scans a root directory, lists nested repos and submodules, shows branch and change state, previews code diffs and feature journals, and opens the selected repo in `lazygit`, `opencode`, or a journal editor with tmux-aware integration.

 ## Features